JoGetBlock/matic-docs/docs/develop/getblock.md

 1. Get started on GetBlock and access test nodes.
 2. Create a wallet address with Metamask.
-3.Add test tokens to your wallet.
+3. Add test tokens to your wallet.
 4. Compile and deploy a smart contract using Remix
 5. Check the status of your smart contract.

-### Preparatory Steps
+### Preparation

 1. The first step is to [sign up with Getblock](https://account.getblock.io/sign-in) via wallet or email via